krallistic/kafka-operator/README.md

     image: confluentinc/cp-kafka:latest
     jmxSidecar: false
 ```
-This object is then picked up by the Operator and lets him create a StatefulSet for the Brokers
+This object is then picked up by the Operator and lets him create a StatefulSet for the Brokers.

+### Zookeeper
+To get Kafka Running a Zookeeper is needed.
+A simple one Node zK example is provided in the example Folder.
+But for any usage beyond testing/developing a proper Zookeeper setup should be used.
+A good example is the Zookeeper Chart in the offical Helm Repo.

 # Details